sociomantic-tsunami/git-hub/man.rst

   required, you shouldn't need to set this variable manually.
 Use the `setup` command instead.

+`hub.oauthtokencmd`
+  A command to retrieve the oauth token from a password store.
+  When set, `hub.oauthtoken` isn't needed.

 `hub.upstream` required
   Blessed repository used to get the issues from and make the pull requests to.
   The format is *<owner>/<project>*.
 This option can be automatically set by